Barkas, Hyderabad

 Barkas is a neighborhood in Hyderabad, India, located in the old city area of Hyderabad.
 The name "Barkas" is believed to be derived from the English word "Barracks".
 The old Arabs pronounced Barracks as Barkas in their Arabic flow.
 Barkas served as the military Barracks of the Nizam of Hyderabad.
 Another less popular version states that "The name 'Barkas' is derived from 'Wadiya Barkas', which was a colony in Saudi Arabia.
 A regiment from Barkas in Arabia had been called to Hyderabad.
-Thus most of the residents of this colony were originally inhabitants of Yemen and Arabia."
+Thus most of the residents of this colony were originally inhabitants of Yemen and Arabia.

 History

 Before Indian independence, Barkas served as the military Barracks of the Nizam of Hyderabad.
 The Nizams were surrounded by hostile rulers in the Deccan and chose to employ Arabs instead of the local military for the safeguarding of his family.
 These Arabs formed the bulk of the Nizams' personal army and were more reliable as they could not defect to the rival states unlike locals and were trustworthy.
-Many mentions state that the last Nizam loved their trait of Loyalty and trusted them more than anyone else.
+Many mentions state that the last Nizam loved their trait of loyalty and trusted them more than anyone else.
 The Arab population increased during this period, settling in mainly in barracks on the outskirts of the walled, gated city.

-Culture

-Barkas is known for its vibrant culture that reflects the rich heritage of its predominantly Yemeni community.
-This unique culture is characterized by a strong sense of community, traditional hospitality, and specific social practices.

-Attire

-Arab Lungi

-The Arab lungi izaar in Arabic (إِزَار), also known as Maʿawaz (مَعَوَز), Futah (فُوطَة), Wizar (وِزَار), Maqtab (مَقْطَب) is a traditional garment made from high-quality rayon fabric on handlooms.
-It is known for its softness and comfort, making it suitable for the hot climate of the region.
-The lungi is stitched in the middle and is designed to be round, allowing for ease of movement.
-Due to its craftsmanship and the quality of material used, the Arab lungi is relatively expensive.

-Taiban

-In contrast to the lungi, the taiban is a rectangular piece of cloth that is open at all four corners and is not stitched in the middle.
-Generally made from a thicker fabric, the taiban offers a different style of draping, allowing it to be worn in various ways.
-This garment is favored for its versatility and is commonly worn.

-Jubbah

-The jubbah, also referred to as thawb, kandura, or dishdasha, is a long, flowing robe worn by men.
-It is characterized by its modest design and is typically ankle-length, providing coverage while allowing for comfort.
-The jubbah can be made from various materials, depending on the occasion and the weather.
-It is often adorned with embroidery or patterns and is a staple in formal and religious settings.